Vera C. Rubin Observatory: Scientific goals

 Because of its wide field of view and sensitivity, the Rubin Observatory is expected to be among the best prospects for detecting optical counterparts to gravitational wave events detected by LIGO and other observatories.

-NASA has been tasked by the Congress with detecting and cataloging 90% of the near Earth orbit population of size 140 meters or greater by 2020.
+NASA has been tasked by the U.S. Congress with detecting and cataloging 90% of the near-Earth orbit population of size 140 meters or greater by 2020.
 The Observatory is estimated to be capable of detecting 62% of such objects, and according to the United States National Academy of Sciences, extending its survey from ten years to twelve is the most cost-effective way of finishing the task.

 The Observatory has a program of Education and Public Outreach (EPO) that serves four main categories of users: the general public, educators, citizen scientists, and content developers at informal science education facilities.
 The Observatory will partner with Zooniverse for a number of their citizen science projects.

 Comparison with other sky surveys

 The same area of sky in three surveys including object NGC 4410 in the Virgo Cluster.
 From top to bottom images are from the Sloan Digital Sky Survey, Pan-STARRS, and the Rubin Observatory First Look.
 These have limiting magnitudes around 21, 22, and 27 respectively.